Why Soliciting Good Intentions is Necessary in Discipline

 The goal of the discipline of good intentions is to work through parenting issues regarding behaviors where emotions and situations become complicated.
 Soliciting good intentions means a parent uses their discipline with a child to help steer the child’s behavior in the right direction.

 This takes place before the challenges arise and means that adults should take a proactive stance in order to anticipate incidents.
-While it’s impossible to predict every problem that may develop with children, adults, in general, are aware of what their children will find most challenging.

 When a parent solicits their child’s good intentions, they’re trying to get their child on the right side before incidents take place.
 This gives little ones the opportunity to agree to behave in a certain way before a situation occurs.